-4. Food and Beverage Service (Outdoor service only/Indoor service only where outdoor service is not possible)
+7. Dining Areas (Outdoor service only/Indoor service only where outdoor service is not possible)

-Yes/No Comments Staff personal hygiene protocol available for outdoor restaurants, breakfast and dining room.
-Outdoor service only and seated at tables.
-Guests reminded when entering and leaving dining area to disinfect hands with disinfectant gel located at the entrance to those facilities.
+Yes/No Comments

+Staff personal hygiene protocol available for

+restaurants and dining services.
+Outdoor

+service only and seated at tables.

+Guests reminded when entering and leaving

+dining area to disinfect hands with

+disinfectant gel located at the entrance to

+those facilities.

 Buffet service not offered.

-Use of disposable condiments and single use items instead of bottles and containers (including oil, vinegar, sauces, salt, pepper, sugar and sweetener) Extended service time to avoid guest crowding.
-Service time not to go beyond 23:00 hours.
-No self-service dispensers or self-service inside and outside the establishment.
-All dishes, silverware, and glassware used in every table sitting needs to washed and disinfected in a dishwashing machine, including items that have not been used.
-Tablecloths and napkins have to be changed after every sitting.
+Use of disposable condiments and single use

+items instead of bottles and containers.

+(including oil, vinegar, sauces, salt and

+pepper) Alternatively, single servings in

+bowls.

+Extended service time to avoid guest

+crowding.
+Service time not to go beyond

+23:00 hours.

+All dishes, silverware, and glassware used in

+every table sitting needs to washed and

+disinfected in a dishwashing machine,

+including items that have not been used.

+Tablecloths and napkins have to be changed

+after every sitting.

+No self-service dispensers or self-service both inside and outside the establishment.
+Cigarette vending machines allowed as per applicable laws.
+However, a hand sanitiser is to be placed next to vending machine with directions to use both before and after use.
 In case of manual washing there is a wash, disinfect, rinse process in place.
 Drying carried out using disposable paper towels.
 Tablecloths and napkins washed in the usual manner.
 FOR OUTDOOR DINING: Eating places to host maximum number of persons as established by the Superintendent of Public Health i.e. o every person shall keep at least 2 metres from others Tables to be limited to groups of not more than 6 persons or persons from the same household.
 Tables arranged so that the distance from the front of one chair to the front of the chair behind it shall be 2m apart and the back to back distance between chairs is to be 1m.

-FOR INDOOR DINING: Eating places to host

-maximum number of persons as established

-by the Superintendent of Public Health i.e.

-every person shall keep at least

-2 metres from others

-there shall be 1 client per 4

-square metres in defined spaces,

-excluding staff

-Tables to be limited to groups of not more

-than 6 persons or persons from the same

-household.
-Tables arranged so that the

-distance from the front of one chair to the

-front of the chair behind it shall be 3m apart

-and the back to back distance between

-chairs is to be 2m.

-C Table C

-2m 3m

-C Table C

-Minimal material on guest tables for

-effective disinfection.
-Tables and chairs to

-be disinfected after each use.

-Staff to wear masks and/or visors.

-Cigarette vending machines allowed as per

-applicable laws.
-However, a hand sanitiser is

-to be placed next to vending machine with

-directions to use both before and after use.

-Replace menus and wine lists with single use

-ones

-No smoking shall be allowed at or within 10

-metres of the seating area.
-Patrons are to

-exercise social distancing when smoking

-exercise social distancing when smoking
+FOR INDOOR DINING: Eating places to host maximum number of persons as established by the Superintendent of Public Health i.e. o every person shall keep at least 2 metres from others o there shall be 1 client per 4 square metres in defined spaces, excluding staff Tables to be limited to groups of not more than 6 persons or persons from the same household.
+Tables arranged so that the distance from the front of one chair to the front of the chair behind it shall be 3m apart and the back to back distance between chairs is to be 2m.
+C ↓ C Table C Staff to wear visors Minimal material on guest tables for effective disinfection.
+Tables and chairs to be disinfected after each use.
+Replace menus and wine lists with single use ones

-5. Availability of materials
+8. Availability of materials in case of infected person